 Improve Your Marketing Efforts

-Efficiently applying business intelligent solutions in marketing will help you allocate your marketing budgets to the most successful campaigns which provide the best return on investment.
+Efficiently applying business-intelligent solutions in marketing will help you allocate your marketing budgets to the most successful campaigns that provide the best return on investment.
 Targeting the right audience is the number one challenge for marketing teams.
-BI can significantly help in collecting demographic information from multiple online platforms to further provide a holistic view of customers’ buying patterns, age group, preferences, etc.
+BI can significantly help in collecting demographic information from multiple online platforms to further provide a holistic view of customers’ buying patterns, age groups, preferences, etc.

 Traditional business reports with their disparate data formats make marketers’ efforts slow and inefficient.
 Reinforced by business intelligence, companies can significantly reduce report generation time from days to hours which in turn has an impact on customer retention rate.
 For example, the online gaming platform NetBet shifted its marketing strategy by implementing BI; therefore, the disparate data sets were unified into one format which allowed them to reduce time to hours while collecting and generating reports.
 In such a way, they optimized their efforts which led to the retention of their customers.